-Penn# 1237 APPLIED BIOLOGY I

-Prerequisites: Must be recommended in the Individual Education Plan Weight: 4.0 IDOE: 3024 Course Description:
+APPLIED BIOLOGY I Semesters: 2 Units: 2 Grade Level: 9-10 Prerequisites: Must be recommended in the Individual Education Plan Weight: 4.0 IDOE: 3024

-Applied Biology is a modified science course based on the following core topics: Std.
+Biology is a modified Applied science course based on the following core topics: Std.
 1 Cellular Structure and Function, Std.
 2 Matter Cycles and Energy Transfer, Std.
 3 Interdependence of Organisms, Std.
 4 Inheritance & Variation in Traits, and Std.
 5 Evolution.
-Multi-sensory learning and differentiated instruction should focus on developing student understanding that scientific knowledge is gained from observation of natural phenomena and experimentation, designing and bv conducting investigations guided by theory, and by evaluating and communicating the results of those investigations according to accepted procedures.
-Students will address approaching standards for the Science and Engineering Process Standards (SEPS) as well as the Content Connectors for the Indiana State Standards for Biology.
+Multi-sensory learning and differentiated instruction should focus on developing student that scientific understanding knowledge is gained from observation of natural phenomena and experimentation, by designing conducting investigations and guided by theory, and by evaluating and communicating the results of those investigations according to accepted procedures.
+Students will address approaching standards for Science and Engineering the Process Standards (SEPS) as well as the Content Connectors for the Indiana State Standards for Biology.
 Students may take Applied Biology 1B to continue content at a slower pace.
-Students will be assessed through Indiana's Alternate Measure (IAM) in 10th grade year to measure student achievement and growth according to Indiana's Content aligned to the Connectors Indiana Academic Standards.
+Students will be assessed through Indiana's Alternate Measure (IAM) in the 10th grade year to measure student achievement and growth according to Indiana's Content Connectors aligned to the Indiana Academic Standards.
+Placement is made on the recommendation of the case conference committee.
+Students in this course are working towards an Alternate Diploma or Certificate of Completion.